|Photo Courtesy of Pixabay – jackmac34|

 A Fanny Pack and Packing Your Own Lunch for the Flea Market Is Helpful and a Conversation Starter

 Make sure you wear a fanny pack with enough change to catch that sale.
 People usually go to the banking machine and return with twenties for you.
 Have a few bundles of change: a ten-dollar bill, five-dollar and five one-dollar bills ready.

 I recommend packing your own lunch the night before.
 Make a thermos of coffee or take soda.
 Throw in a large straw hat and wear sunscreen.
 By all means, bring plenty of plastic bags for all the items you’ll sell!

 Don’t get me wrong.
 You won’t come home a millionaire.
-However, you will come home with some extra money you didn’t have before, probably a nice “perk” of something you never expected to find like an out-of-print book you wanted to read for so long but missed or maybe a collectible vase for that vacant spot on your mantel.
+However, you will come home with some extra money you didn’t have before by selling at a flea market.
+Furthermore, you’ll probably find a nice “perk” of something you never expected to find like an out-of-print book you wanted to read for so long but missed or maybe a collectible vase for that vacant spot on your mantel.
 The possibilities are endless and you’ll have fun!